 Before I jump in, this article was originally published as a newsletter.
-I want to let you know that the content of those weekly letters is going to be shifting a bit.
-As my business evolves, I’m feeling pulled to use that space to share more conversations and less “tips.”
+It’s a space where I feel pulled to share more conversations and less “tips.”
 I’m excited to dive deeper into running an impactful business, living sustainably and building a more mindful life.
-If you'd love to join in on that community, please subscribe below!
+If you’d love to join in on that community, please subscribe below!

 Recently, I said no to a prospective client who has inquired about a full branding project.

 Now, this isn’t a revolutionary idea.
 But it was a particularly tough decision for me at the time.
 I’d had a full schedule for a few months, but suddenly I hit this lull.
 I had no projects coming up, no money coming into my business and with maternity leave right around the corner, I had a bit of a freak out.

 I think this is something that happens to a lot of us.
 Entrepreneurship is not a straight line of growth.
 We all have slow seasons, where we aren’t working with as many clients or we simply don’t have as many sales.

 It’s easy to panic and start agreeing to anything that comes our way.

 I almost did just that.
 I KNEW that this client wasn’t a good fit.
 Not only style-wise, but her business was something I didn’t believe in.
 In fact, it was something I would never purchase for myself in a store.

 I tried to justify to myself (and my husband, who gets the pleasure of listening to me figure out ALL of my major business decisions) about how I needed the work.
 How I could put aside my mission and my values for a few weeks and just get through the project.